Find Grad Schools

 Occupation Description Diagnose, treat, or research diseases and injuries of animals.
 Includes veterinarians who conduct research and development, inspect livestock, or care for pets and companion animals.

-A Day in the Life of a Veterinarian
+Life As a Veterinarian

 • Attend lectures, conferences, or continuing education courses.